balloon

 But there is a sinister conspiracy within the AI world that threatens the project.
 Can Sam and Vee unravel the mystery before it's too late?

-Unscramble the titles to
+Unscramble the titles to unlock stories.

-Secret Library.
+Secret Library

-They also like to be
+They also like to be surprised

-surprised by puzzles, brain
+by puzzles, brain teasers, and

 Are you up for some fun?